-The cohort included 3,002 children (median age 2·4 months); 1,101/3,002 (36·7%) had meningitis, including 180 bacterial, 423 viral and 280 with no pathogen identified.
-Enterovirus was the most common pathogen in those aged <six months and 10-16 years, with Neisseria meningitidis and/or Streptococcus pneumoniae commonest at age six months-nine years.
-The Bacterial Meningitis Score had a negative predictive value of 95·3%.
+Results: The cohort included 3002 children (median age 2-4 months); 1101/3002 (36-7%) had meningitis, including 180 bacterial, 423 viral and 280 with no pathogen identified.
+Enterovirus was the most common pathogen in those aged <6 months and 10-16 years, with Neisseria meningitidis and/or Streptococcus pneumoniae commonest at age 6 months to 9 years.
+The Bacterial Meningitis Score had a negative predictive value of 95-3%.
 We developed two clinical decision rules, that could be used either before (sensitivity 82%, specificity 71%) or after lumbar puncture (sensitivity 84%, specificity 93%), to determine risk of bacterial meningitis.

-Conclusions

-Bacterial meningitis comprised 6% of children with suspected meningitis/encephalitis.
+Conclusions: Bacterial meningitis comprised 6% of children with suspected meningitis/encephalitis.
 Our clinical decision rules provide potential novel approaches to assist with identifying children with bacterial meningitis.

-Funding

-This study was funded by the Meningitis Research Foundation, Pfizer and the NIHR Programme Grants for Applied Research.
+Funding: This study was funded by the Meningitis Research Foundation, Pfizer and the NIHR Programme Grants for Applied Research.